redwoodresearch/mlab/notes.md

 Get people to try running multiple time (with final param values? initial param values?)

-Make sure people understand how eps can cause failure on cartpole.
+Make sure people understand how eps can cause failure on cartpole so you need decay.

-Also try decaying eps value and decaying learning rate?
+Fixed LR.

 Actually get people to spend a while messing with params on cartpole.
 I think this is pretty worthwhile.